 She pushed harder and tried to jostle it loose, but the handle only budged slightly.
 The truck jerked in response, and this startled Kanna enough that she let go.

 “Almost!”
 Goda said.
 “Push it harder!
-Just put all your strength into it and release it all at once!”
+Gather all your strength and release it all at once!”

-And so Kanna gritted her teeth and gripped the lever with both hands, and leaned forward hard with all of her weight.
-Just when she thought that the brakes were stuck and would never let up, they flipped down.
-After all that effort, the motion felt suddenly smooth, like a tension had been released and the wheels could naturally flow.
-The truck had grown slippery beneath her.
+And so Kanna gritted her teeth and gripped the lever with both hands, and leaned forward hard with all her weight.
+Just when she thought that the brakes were stuck and would never let up, the lever let out a rusty cry.
+Its handle crashed down with a thud.
+A smooth motion came over the truck, like a tension had been released and the wheels could naturally flow, and the ground grew slippery underneath.

-For one panicked moment, she thought she felt the rig starting to slide back—but then some force swooped in and the truck rolled forward.
+For one panicked moment, Kanna thought she felt the rig slide back—but then some force swooped in and the truck rolled forward.
 There wasn’t a pause in between.
-It simply switched from backward to forward inertia, and though it rolled slowly at first, Kanna could already feel the thing picking up speed.
+It simply switched from backward to forward inertia, and though it rolled slowly at first, Kanna could already feel it picking up speed.

-Kanna turned to look at the console in front of her, though she couldn’t help but wonder again if Goda was talking about the truck or something else entirely.
+Kanna glanced at the console in front of her, though she couldn’t help but wonder again if Goda was talking about the truck or something else entirely.
 Hesitantly, she put her hand on the stick that Goda had told her to use for steering, and—because they seemed to be rolling slightly to the left—she gave the lever a yank to the right.

-The truck let out a loud creak and began leaning hard in the opposite direction.
+The truck let out a loud creak and leaned hard in the opposite direction.

 Every once in awhile, Goda’s voice boomed through the air, correcting Kanna lightly if she hadn’t noticed a mistake.
 “A little more to the right!” she would say when Kanna had begun drifting; or she would shout, “Not so much!” when Kanna had become overly eager again.